Mateleo/EmbeddingAPI/README.md

      -H "Content-Type: application/json" \
      -d '{"text": ["A man is eating food.", "The girl is carrying a baby."]}' | json_pp
 ```

----

-## 📦 Under the Hood

-This project uses modern Python tooling for a lean and efficient deployment:

-- **`pyproject.toml`**: Single source of truth for project metadata and dependencies.
-- **`uv`**: Fast package manager for lightning-fast installs and lockfile management.
-- **Multi-Stage Dockerfile**: Builds a tiny final image by separating build and runtime dependencies.

----

-## 📄 License

-This project is licensed under the Apache 2.0 License.